Fort Ontario

 Hunt-Phelan House, TN (A dedicated 19th Century servant is still trying to finish an assigned task after his premature demise.)

-Waverly Hills Sanitarium KY (Spirits of TB victims still hope to be cured.)
+Waverly Hills Sanitarium KY (The spirits of TB victims still hope to be cured.)

-(Spirits of Jewish refugees who escaped capture or survived the Nazi death camps, but died at Fort Ontario, are still waiting to be resettled in America, not willing to give up their earthly dreams of a new life.)
+(Spirits of Jewish refugees who had escaped capture, or survived the Nazi death camps, but died at Fort Ontario, are still waiting to be resettled in America, not wiling to give up dreams of a new life).

 MANIFESTATIONS